 Rit Dye Fixative

 A companion product to Rit Dye is Rit Dye Fixative.
-This laundry treatment is designed to reduce color bleeding in fabrics.
+This laundry treatment is designed to reduce color bleeding in fabrics after home dyeing.
 It is recommended for fabric dyed with Rit Dye and for commercially dyed washable fabrics.
-For best results, the Rit Dye Fixative should be used immediately after dyeing fabrics and can even be used with other types of dye.
+For best results, the Rit Dye Fixative should be used immediately after dyeing fabrics and can even be used with other types of dye like those you create from natural products like leaves, bark and berries.

 The fixative is added to a hot water wash cycle and the fabric should remain in the solution for at least twenty minutes.